ziipline/einstein-service-prompt-testing-utility/README.md

 # Einstein Prompt Testing Utility

-A comprehensive Salesforce application for testing multiple types of Einstein prompt templates against real organizational data.
-This utility enables systematic evaluation of AI-powered responses by processing historical data through various template types including Service Replies, Case Summaries, and Work Summaries.
+A Salesforce application for testing multiple types of Einstein prompt templates against real organizational data.
+This utility enables systematic / bulk evaluation of AI-generated responses by processing historical data through various template types including Service Replies, Case Summaries, and Work Summaries.

+This utility allows for the systematic evaluation of prompt templates as they are iterativly developed, so that, admins can evaluate  changes against a controlled group of test contexts, in bulk (e.g. a set number of messaging sessions).

+For prompt templates that include Retriveal Augmented Generation (RAG), this utility includes funtionality to evluate the RAG performance using the RAG framework.
+This generates three measures of RAG performance for each prompt that used RAG,

+Context Quality [0-100] : A measure of the quality of the generated response to the query it is addressing -'does the response address the query'
+Faithfulness [0-100] : A measure of the faithfulness / truthfulness of the response to the retrived grounding - 'a measure of how truthful the response is and if there is hallucination'
+Relevancy [0-100] : A measure of the relevance of the retrived grounding to the original query - 'how relevant in the retrived knowledge for providing an answer to the query'

 ![Salesforce](https://img.shields.io/badge/Salesforce-00D4FF?style=flat-square&logo=salesforce&logoColor=white)
 ![Einstein AI](https://img.shields.io/badge/Einstein-AI-orange?style=flat-square)